 Religion is clearly defined as a set of beliefs, rituals and practices directly related to a God or Gods to be worshipped.
 It is a system of faith and worship in the pursuit or interest of a superhuman omnipotent power.

 Spirituality, on the other hand, is a more personal search for the meaning of life, for a connection to all things and/or for an experience that proves or exemplifies a power beyond oneself.
 Spirituality can sometimes take the form of religion but does not necessarily equal religion.
 It is simply the quality of being concerned with the human spirit or soul as opposed to material or physical things.

 How Can Addiction Disintegrate One’s Spirituality?

 The impact of addiction is not only physical and emotional, but spiritual as well.
-And as you’ll learn in most inpatient and outpatient drug treatment programs, it affects one’s entire life.
+And as you’ll learn in most inpatient programs, it affects one’s entire life.
 Because of this, most addicts tend to face a true spiritual crisis.
 But how?
 Well, it’s actually quite simple:

 - Addiction removes free will.
 Addiction doesn’t allow people to choose religion or spirituality because an addict’s life is wholly focused on using.
 People and things become valued based on the addiction.
 A vital element of spirituality is deciding beliefs, exploring one’s purpose and connecting with others.
 An addiction removes that power of choice.